TeddyGavi/DSA-and-Algorithms/notes/dataStructures/05_trees.md

   push the value of the node to the value array or list check if it has a left, call the helper again if it has a right, call the function on the right
+- PostOrder
+  explore the tree first, then we "visit the node" what this means practically is we don't add the value of the node until the recursive calls are done